TURIN TRAVEL GUIDE AND THINGS TO DO

 Turin Walking Tour

-Turin: 2-Hour City Highlights Walking Tour is a small group walking tour that lasts for 2h to explore the streets of Turin’s historic centre including piazzas, churches, and the main market with a knowledgeable local guide.
-Price: €39.Take a 2-hour walking tour to get to know Turin with an expert local guide.
+Small-Group Walking Tour of Top City Highlights is a small group walking tour that lasts for 2h to explore the streets of Turin’s historic centre including piazzas, churches, and the main market with a knowledgeable local guide.
+Price: €35.

 Turin Food Tour